A prescription for projectors to compute helicity amplitudes in D dimensions: Introduction

 Helicity scattering amplitudes in Quantum Field Theory (QFT) encode the full dependence on the spin degrees of freedom of the particles involved in the scattering, and are the building blocks for computing various kinds of physical observables through which we try to understand the interactions among particles observed in nature.
 The incorporation of spin degrees of freedom, or polarization effects, in terms of spin- respectively polarization-dependent physical observables, leads to a richer phenomenology.
 Such observables offer valuable means to discriminate different dynamical models, in particular for discovering potential Beyond-Standard-Model effects.
 For a review of the role of particle polarizations in testing the Standard Model and searching for new physics, we refer to refs.~\cite{Lampe:1998eu,Leader:2001gr,Accomando:1997wt,MoortgatPick:2005cw} and references therein.

 Unlike physical observables, individual scattering amplitudes in QFT generally possess infrared\footnote{We use the term ``infrared'' (IR) to denote both soft and collinear divergences.} (IR) and ultraviolet (UV) divergences, and thus a regularization scheme (RS) for handling these intermediate divergences needs to be introduced.
-Dimensional regularization~\cite{tHooft:1972tcz,Bollini:1972ui} is by far the most convenient one to use in gauge theories as it respects gauge and Lorentz invariance\footnote{We ignore the treatment of $\gamma_5$ in dimensional regularization for the moment.} and allows one to handle both UV and IR divergences in the same manner.
-The key ingredient of dimensional regularization is the analytic continuation of loop momenta to $D=4-2\epsilon$ space-time dimensions with indefinite $\epsilon$.
-Having done this, one is still left with some freedom regarding the dimensionality of the momenta of the external particles, of algebraic objects like the space-time metric tensor and Dirac matrices, as well as the number of polarizations of both external and internal particles.
+Dimensional regularization~\cite{tHooft:1972tcz,Bollini:1972ui} is by far the most convenient one to use in gauge theories as it respects gauge and Lorentz invariance\footnote{The treatment of $\gamma_5$ in dimensional regularization requires special attention.}, renders all loop integrals invariant under arbitrary loop momentum shifts, and allows one to handle both UV and IR divergences in the same manner.
+The key ingredient of dimensional regularization is the analytic continuation of loop momenta to $D=4-2\epsilon$ spacetime dimensions with indefinite $\epsilon$.
+Having done this, one is still left with some freedom regarding the dimensionality of the momenta of the external particles, of algebraic objects like the spacetime-metric tensor and Dirac matrices, as well as the number of polarizations of both external and internal particles.
 This gives rise to different dimensional regularization variants (for a review see e.g. ref.~\cite{Gnendiger:2017pys} and references therein), which in general leads to different expressions for singular amplitudes.
-Apparently the RS dependence is intimately connected to the singularity structures of amplitudes, which fortunately obey a nice factorization form at the amplitude level~\cite{Sen:1982bt,Collins:1989bt,Catani:1998bh,Sterman:2002qn,Dixon:2008gr,Gardi:2009qi,Gardi:2009zv,Becher:2009cu,Becher:2009kw,Becher:2009qa,Feige:2014wja}.
+Apparently the RS dependence is intimately connected to the singularity structures of amplitudes, which fortunately obey a nice factorization form at the amplitude level~\cite{Sen:1982bt,Collins:1989bt,Catani:1998bh,Sterman:2002qn,Aybat:2006wq,Dixon:2008gr,Gardi:2009qi,Gardi:2009zv,Becher:2009cu,Becher:2009kw,Becher:2009qa,Feige:2014wja}.
 The result for a physical quantity, such as a physical cross section which is free of any such divergence, must not depend on the RS that has been used.
 However, in practice, such a result is obtained as a sum of several partial contributions, which usually are individually divergent and computed separately before being combined.
 Therefore, these intermediate results can depend on the RS, and have to be computed consistently to ensure the cancellation of the spurious RS-dependence.